npatel26/Group22-Final-INST377SP2021/README.md

 2. Open repository in VSCode Terminal or Terminal application.
 3. Type `npm install` into the terminal window and run.
 4. After installation, the application should be ready to use.

+## How to run application

+--

+1. Open repository in VSCode terminal or Terminal application.
+2. Run `npm start`.
+No errors should occur.
+3. The application should now be accessible by going to `http://localhost:3000/` on a web browser.